Eisteddfod: Other Eisteddfodau

-Modern eisteddfods in Australia are competitions reserved for schoolchildren, though many have open sections where anyone (including professionals) may participate and compete.
-Typically, a prize may be a scholarship to pursue a further career.
-Many young Australian actors and dancers participate regularly in the various competitions scheduled throughout the year.
+The Australian National Eisteddfod was first held in 1938 and today brings over 4,000 competitors to Canberra for events.
 The Western Australia Performing Arts Eisteddfod began in 1958 as the Bunbury Music Festival.
 The Gold Coast Eisteddfod in Queensland began in 1982 and is held annually in August and September.
 The 2018 eisteddfod attracted over 60,000 competitors.
 Many other communities also host eisteddfods, including Alice Springs, Darwin, Brisbane, Hobart and Melbourne.
+The Rock Eisteddfod Challenge which has been held for high-school students has been held since 1984.
+First promoted as a drug and alcohol prevention vehicle, participation boosts self-esteem and competence, and facilitates bonding at the team, school and community level.

 Channel Islands

 The Guernsey Eisteddfod was founded in 1922 and includes events in the Guernésiais language; the Jersey Eisteddfod was founded in 1908 and includes events in Jèrriais dialect of Norman French.